 The following section provides tips for dealing with issues you may encounter when using ServerProtect for Linux.

 Problem with Missing Dependent Libraries in Linux

-To install ServerProtect successfully on your Linux computer, make sure the following dependent libraries are installed (The package version may change in future CentOS releases).
+To install ServerProtect successfully on your Linux computer, make sure the following dependent libraries are installed.